-

 Grab some wood there, bub.
 The blog is not going anywhere, nor is the group.
 This is the final recap in its current form.
 There’s a very good reason for it, and I think the new arrangement will make my friends in the group, as well as myself (having to write all this…), happier as a result.
 It’s a good recap though!
 Lots good happening.
 Let’s revisit the last three months one last time.

-Posted in Group Posts
+Posted in Group Posts, Recaps

 1 Comment